paezha/Spatial-Statistics-Course/Github Book/_book/00-Installation.md

 ## Introduction

 Statistical analysis is the study of the properties of a dataset.
 There are different aspects of statistical analysis, and they often require that we work with data that are messy.
-According to Wickham and Grolemund [-@Wickham2016r], computer-assisted data analysis includes the steps outlined in Figure \ref{fig:data-analysis-process}.
+According to Wickham and Grolemund [-@Wickham2016r], computer-assisted data analysis includes the steps outlined in Figure \@ref(fig:data-analysis-process).

 First, the data are imported to a suitable software application.
 This can include data from primary sources (suppose that you collected coordinates using a GPS) or from secondary sources (the Census of Canada).
 Data will likely be text tables, or an Excel file, among other possible formats.
 Before data can be analyzed, they need to be tidied.
 This means that the data need to be arranged in such a way that they match the process that you are interested in.
 For instance, a travel survey can be organized so that each row is a traveler, or as an alternative so that each row is a trip.